GuideBusinessUpdated May 2026

 Choose your delivery model

-You have three main options for selling an AI agent.
-As a SaaS product — you build and host the agent, customers pay a recurring subscription.
-As a done-for-you service — you build and run the agent for each client, charging a retainer.
-As a template or framework — you sell the agent blueprint that customers deploy themselves.
-SaaS has the highest ceiling but the highest upfront cost.
-Done-for-you generates revenue fastest.
-Templates are lowest effort but hardest to scale.
+There are three main ways to sell an AI agent.
+As a SaaS product, you build and host the agent yourself; customers pay a recurring subscription and use it through your interface.
+As a done-for-you service, you build, configure, and run the agent for each client individually; they pay a retainer and you handle all the technical complexity.
+As a template or framework, you sell the agent blueprint that technical buyers configure and deploy themselves.

 04

-Price based on value delivered
+Price based on value delivered, not cost to build

 05